 The internet is full of text editors of every flavor, variation, name, OS, and style.
 Trying to find ‘the best’ text editor for all things is impossible.
 Even finding the best editor for your operating system is pretty much impossible as well.
 So, to decide what text editor to use, is – at its core – a personal choice.
 However, if you are going to code Ren’Py, know that although it is based on Python, a standard Python-capable text editor may not offer Ren’Py capabilities even if the text editor has some sort of package capability to build on support.

-Even if you do not want to use Atom, there are a host of other text editors out there that you can use.
 If you are already a developer with a text editor of choice, it is very wise for you to see if your editor has Ren’Py support either natively or with some sort of package component.
 You certainly can use an editor that has no Ren’Py support, but this will quickly become a major pain as you develop longer and more complex programs.
-I used to swear by the Sublime text editor and still use it for most things, but I found that although it offers Ren’Py support, the integration does not seem as clean as the one with Atom.
+I used to swear by the Sublime text editor and still use it for most things, but I found that although it offers Ren’Py support, the integration does not seem as clean as VSCode.
 Whatever text editor you choose, you will find good and bad things about it.

 If you spend any time in the software development world, you will eventually hear someone talking about version control.
 But if you are just one person developing games for your own enjoyment, should you even care about version control?
 The answer is YES!
 While it’s true that you are unlikely to find yourself working on a team of several developers on a team to deliver a game, you still should use version control.
 Not only will you develop good habits for software development, but also you can quickly collaborate with people to help you with your code and if you did start working with a team (even a group of friends), version control will be a lifesaver.